 - 5350 – A9/1y1 Airmatic pressure release valve – Open circuit

 - Jack up the vehicle and secure it.
 Remove the wheel by the air compressor suspension.
 The air suspension compressor is located behind the front bumper.
-You access it by either removing the lower splash shield or by removing the wheel well liner.
-It is on the driver's side or passenger side, depending on the model.
+You access it by removing the lower splash shield or the wheel well liner.
+Depending on the model, it is on the driver’s or passenger’s side.

 - Locate the air suspension release valve.